 Oakland renames part of MacArthur Boulevard "Tupac Shakur Way"

-OAKLAND -- A stretch of street in Oakland was renamed Friday for Tupac Shakur, 27 years after the killing of the hip-hop luminary.
+OAKLAND -- A stretch of street in Oakland was renamed Friday for Tupac Shakur, 27 years after the slaying of the hip-hop luminary.

 A section of MacArthur Boulevard near where he lived in the 1990s became Tupac Shakur Way, following a ceremony that included his family members and Oakland native MC Hammer.